Prep to 6 Teaching & Learning

 Teachers meet in Professional Learning Communities on a weekly basis.
 The Professional Learning Communities are structured meetings that are data informed.
 They ensure that our students are reaching educational outcomes while also enhancing teachers’ professional development.
 The meetings help staff to identify the best strategies to support all students and enable them to identify if intervention is required for students.
 Through Professional Learning Communities we are able to achieve a holistic approach as all staff members are accountable for all student data, outcomes and point of need curriculum.

 Levelled Literacy Intervention is available in small groups for students who need extra assistance with reading.
-The program is by Fountas and Pinnell and is very explicit and has provided some outstanding results.
+This program is designed by Fountas and Pinnell, providing explicit teaching of Literacy and achieves outstanding results.